Browse our Video Guides

 A passport valid for six months is required by all nationals referred to in the chart above to enter the Dominican Republic.

-As of June 2018, the Dominican Republic allows nationals from eight countries to enter without a visa or a tourist card.
+As of June 2018, the Dominican Republic allows nationals from eight countries to enter without a visa or a tourism entry tax (previously known as a tourist card).
 These eight countries are Argentina, Chile, Ecuador, Israel, Japan, Peru, South Korea and Uruguay.

-Nationals from 95 countries can enter the Dominican Republic with a tourist card, which from April 2018, is included within the air fare.
+Nationals from 95 countries can enter the Dominican Republic by paying the tourism entry tax (previously known as a tourist card) which should be already included in your air fare.
 If you purchased a flight ticket before that date, you can apply for a tourist card at a consular near you and the process takes approximately seven days.
 Alternatively, you can also obtain a tourist card at the airport upon arrival at Punta Cana International Airport.

 The 95 countries whose citizens can visit the Dominican Republic with a tourist card are: Andorra, Antigua & Barbuda, Aruba, Australia, Austria, Bahamas, Bahrain, Barbados, Belgium, Belize, Bolivia, Botswana, Brazil, Brunei, Bulgaria, Canada, Costa Rica, Croatia, Czech Republic, Cyprus, Denmark, Dominica, El Salvador, Estonia, Fiji, Finland, France, Germany, Greece, Grenada, Guatemala, Guyana, Honduras, Hungary, Iceland, Ireland, Italy, Jamaica, Kazakhstan, Kiribati, Kuwait, Latvia, Liechtenstein, Luxembourg, Lithuania, Macedonia, Malaysia, Malta, Marshall Islands, Mauritius, Mexico, Micronesia, Monaco, Namibia, Nauru, Netherlands, New Zealand, Nicaragua, Norther Mariana Islands, Norway, Panama, Papua New Guinea, Paraguay, Poland, Portugal, Qatar, Romania, Russia, Samoa, San Marino, Serbia, Seychelles, Singapore, Slovakia, Slovenia, South Africa, Spain, St Lucia, St Kitts & Nevis, St Vincent & Grenadines, Surinam, Sweden, Switzerland, Thailand, Tonga, Trinidad & Tobago, Turkey, Turks & Caicos, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States, Vanuatu and Venezuela.